 The Brio is set up to be future-proof with a USB 3.0 interface.
 It does work with USB 2.0 ports, but the only way you'll be able to record full 4K is with a USB 3.0 port, so make sure your Mac or PC meets these minimum requirements for 4K video recording.

-How to set up your webcam like a pro
+How to set up the best Mac webcams like a pro

 Do you need a webcam tripod?